Groovin' the Moo

 Groovin the Moo is an annual music festival that was held primarily in regional centres across Australia.
 The festival was held during autumn, typically in May of each year.

 Groovin the Moo was established by Cattleyard Promotions and their first festival was held on Sunday 24 April 2005 in Gloucester, New South Wales.
 The festivals were held each year until 2019, but in 2020 and 2021 there were no festivals because of the COVID-19 pandemic.

-Groovin the Moo returned in 2022 and 2023, but insufficient ticket sales led to the cancellation of the 2024 festival.
+Groovin the Moo returned in 2022 and 2023, but insufficient ticket sales led to the cancellation of the 2024 festival, before it returned in 2026 as a scaled-down single festival date in order to have a sustainable regrowth.

 History

 The first incarnation of the festival occurred on 24 April 2005 at the Gloucester Showgrounds in New South Wales with crowds of over 1400, continuing to Narrandera (NSW Riverina) with crowds exceeding 1800.
 The following year the festival took place in Maitland, Albury and Darwin.

 2007 was a break-through year for the festival, with headlining Australian act Silverchair and successful international act The Black Keys headlining, along with the largely popular Hilltop Hoods, John Butler Trio and You Am I. In 2008 Townsville was added to the tour's circuit, with Bendigo being added the following year.

 2010 saw the inclusion of Bunbury and Canberra, with all shows selling out across the country.

 In 2014, an Oakbank show was added to the tour and went on to sell out.

 Australia's first pill testing trial was held at the 2018 festival in Canberra.

 In 2020, and 2021, festivals were not held because of restrictions resulting from the COVID-19 pandemic in Australia.
 Tickets purchased for 2020 were valid for the event in 2022.

-In February 2024, the 2024 Festival was cancelled, with organisers stating "insufficient ticket sales".
+The 2024 and 2025 festivals did not go ahead; the former due to poor ticket sales and the latter due to financial concerns.